Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: The -matrix property

 \section{The $P$-matrix property}

-In \cite{banaji-donnell,banaji-craciun2}, injectivity-related criteria are given to preclude the existence of multiple steady states in a network $\mmN=(\mmS,\mmC,\mmR)$.
-In \cite{banaji-donnell}, the interaction network is required to be \emph{non-autocatalytic} (NAC), which in our terminology implies that (a) no species appear both in the reactant and the product complex of a reaction and (b) the influence specification fulfills $\mmI\preceq\mmI_{\mmR}$. \cite{banaji-craciun2} discusses the preclusion of multiple steady states of a class of $\mmC^1$ dynamical systems that admit a certain decomposition.
-This class includes the dynamical systems arising from interaction networks with differentiable kinetics (assuming further that the rate functions are $\mmC^1$ in the domain of differentiability).
-In particular, multistationarity in interaction networks with power-law kinetics can be precluded using the criteria in \cite{banaji-craciun2}.
+In \cite{banaji-donnell,banaji-craciun2}, an injectivity-related criterion is given to preclude the existence of multiple steady states in $\mmC^1$ dynamical systems admitting a decomposition of the form $f(c)=AK(c)$.
+The kinetics $K$ is required to be \emph{non-autocatalytic} (NAC), which is a condition that also involves the form of $A$.
+We introduce it in terms of a corresponding network $\mmN=(\mmS,\mmC,\mmR)$.
+In our terminology, NAC implies that (a) no species appear both in the reactant and the product complex of a reaction and (b) the influence specification fulfills $Z\preceq Z_{\mmR}$.
+This class of dynamical systems includes the differentiable kinetics $\mmK^d_{m,n}(Z)$ (assuming further that the rate functions are $\mmC^1$ in the domain of differentiability).
+In particular, multistationarity in networks with power-law kinetics can be precluded using the criterion.

-Both articles \cite{banaji-donnell,banaji-craciun2} proceed similarly.
-The focus is on conditions for injectivity of the ``open network'' which is the interaction network obtained by adding the outflow reactions $S\rightarrow 0$, $S\in\mmS$, to the network, unless they are already present.
-The influence specification is required to fulfill $I_{S\rightarrow 0}(S)=1$ and zero otherwise for all outflow reactions, including those that are already in the network.
-This implies that the open network might not exist.
+The focus is on conditions for injectivity of the ``open network'' which is the network obtained by adding the outflow reactions $S\rightarrow 0$, $S\in\mmS$, to the network, unless they are already present.
+The species $S$ is required to be the only species with non-zero (positive) influence on the reaction.
+If the reaction is already in the network, it must fulfill this requirement too.

-If the open network can be constructed and is injective, then it is shown in \cite{banaji-craciun2} that the initial network cannot have multiple non-degenerate steady states.
-Therefore, multistationarity can only be precluded in an arbitrary interaction network if it can be precluded in the corresponding open network.
-This is contrary to the criteria given in this work that apply to arbitrary interaction networks.
-In fact, interaction networks exist that are injective but for which the corresponding open network is not injective (see Example~\ref{counterexample} below).
+If the open network can be constructed and is injective, then the initial network cannot have multiple non-degenerate steady states \cite{banaji-craciun2}.
+Therefore, multistationarity can be precluded in an arbitrary network provided it can be precluded in the corresponding open network.
+However networks exist that are injective but for which the corresponding open network is not injective (see Example~\ref{counterexample}).